Growing Cabbage

 New Head Of Cabbage

-Depending on your climate, it's certainly possible to grow two crops of cabbage per year, one in the spring and another one in the fall.
-Planting cabbage is a great way to maximize space in your garden as the spring crop can be harvested early enough to plant summer vegetables in the same location.
+Growing cabbage is a great way to maximize space in your garden as the spring crop can be harvested early enough to plant summer vegetables in the same location.
 A fall crop can be planted again after the summer vegetables have finished producing.
 Cabbage that is allowed to mature in cool fall weather is especially sweet.
+Since cabbage tolerates cool weather and moderate night-time freezes quite well, longer maturing varieties can often be grown in the autumn months.

 Cabbage can be eaten raw in coleslaw or made into sauerkraut.
 It can be steamed, boiled, sauteed, and even roasted.
-One of our favorite dishes is cabbage leaves stuffed with meat and rice.
+One of our favorite dishes is cabbage leaves stuffed with a meat and rice mixture.

 Click on the following links to learn more about cabbage.